Ambo2/data-analysis-and-visualization-react-component/README.md

 A D3.js component for visualizing data as a line plot.
 See the implementation in [`D3LinePlot.jsx`](./src/D3LinePlot.jsx).

+#### SvgDownloadButton Component

+Allows user to download the plot in one of the formats SVG, PNG, JPG.
+See the implementation in [`SvgDownloadButton.jsx`](./src/SvgDownloadButton.jsx).

 ## Running the Project

 To compile and run the project, follow these steps: